liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 **6. Can exceptions be made to this change?**

-**Answer:** No. This update is part of Microsoft’s ongoing efforts to enhance security and applies universally.
+**Answer:** No. This update is part of Microsoft’s ongoing efforts to enhance security.

 **7. Can this change be applied at the site level?**